 Cruise the Canals

 Visitors to Venice recommend hiring gondolas in areas away from the Grand Canal in order to avoid the Canal’s crowd of boats and to see areas of the city less visited by tourists.
 Prices for daytime and evening rides differ, and gondoliers charge more for trips over 40 minutes.
-Updated rates can be checked here.
 Save on your ride by sharing the gondola with others–they carry up to a half dozen passengers–though this may cut down on the romance factor a little.

 Ride in a Vaporetto

-One option is a vaporetto.
+One more affordable option for getting on the water in Venice is a vaporetto.
 These aquatic buses are Venice’s transportation system.
 Catching a ride in a vaporetto is easy, and we found the trip to be just as beautiful as a gondola cruise.
 Make sure to stamp your ticket before the first ride because they do check.
 There are many different fare options that you can check here.
 We chose the Rolling Venice Card–three days of unlimited vaporetto use for 22 euros, available for travelers ages 6 to 29.

 I recommend downloading Rick Steve’s app and listening to his audio tour.
 We sat on the vaporetto and toured all of Venice by boat while listening to the city’s history.
 It is a little less romantic than a gondola, but much more affordable and the views are just as pretty.